Privacy Policy

 Personal data is required to:

-- We may be unable to enter into a contract
+• we may be unable to enter into a contract with you.

-- We may be unable to fulfil orders or provide services
+• we may be unable to fulfil orders, supply goods, or provide services.

-- Services may be delayed, restricted, or declined
+• as a result, our services may be delayed, restricted, or declined.

 Non-Automated Decision Making and Profiling